kankute-sameer/Personalized-Music-AI/Readme.md

 # **Demo** : Proof of Conecept
-To demonstrate the feasibility of my proposed solution, I have developed a proof of concept (PoC) and created a demo video showcasing the initial implementation.
-This highlights my understanding of the project requirements and my ability to contribute effectively
+To demonstrate the feasibility of my initial solution, I have developed a proof of concept (PoC) and created a demo video showcasing the initial implementation.
+This highlights my understanding of the project requirements and my ability to contribute effectively.
+The final approach which will be in proposal will be more sophisticated than this.

 https://github.com/user-attachments/assets/622fcba6-4760-49a0-9826-d26d8207464a